Death of River Nasino: Background

-The 23-year-old pregnant human rights worker Reina Mae Nasino and two other activists were arrested at Tondo, Manila on November 5, 2019 and detained at the Manila City Jail for illegal possession of firearms and explosives, a non-bailable offense.
+The 23-year-old pregnant human rights worker Reina Mae Nasino and two other activists were arrested at Tondo, Manila on November 5, 2019, and detained at the Manila City Jail for illegal possession of firearms and explosives, a non-bailable offense.
 However, the detainees' lawyers asserted that the firearms and other weapons were planted.
-During the custody, River Nasino was born prematurely on July 1, 2020 at the Dr. Jose Fabella Memorial Hospital and was later diagnosed with acute gastroenteritis.
-Reina pleaded that the baby should be allowed stay on her side until at least six months old.
-Despite this, the baby was forcibly separated on August 13, 2020, despite the pleas that the baby is not healthy to separate a breastfeeding infant from her mother.
+During the custody, River Nasino was born prematurely on July 1, 2020, at the Dr. Jose Fabella Memorial Hospital and was later diagnosed with acute gastroenteritis.
+Reina pleaded that the baby should be allowed stay by her side until at least six months old.
+Despite this, the baby was forcibly separated on August 13, 2020, despite the pleas that the baby was not healthy to separate a breastfeeding infant from her mother.
 A month later, River was brought to the hospital after she had shown signs of COVID-19; she tested negative for the virus.
 She died on October 9, 2020.
 At the day of the baby's death, her mother asked to the court to let her see her daughter.

 Funeral

 The Manila Regional Trial Court only gave Nasino a six-hour furlough (three hours for the wake and another three hours for the burial), which was reduced from three days, to allow her to visit her daughter's funeral.
-The funeral of River was held on October 14, 2020 at the La Funeraria Rey in Pandacan, where police had deployed 20 personnel there, as well as SWAT members.
-Reina Nasino visited wake of her daughter, wearing full personal protective equipment (PPE) while handcuffed.
+The funeral of River was held on October 14, 2020, at the La Funeraria Rey in Pandacan, where police had deployed 20 personnel, as well as SWAT members.
+Reina Nasino visited the wake of her daughter, wearing full personal protective equipment (PPE) while handcuffed.
 Only the family members were allowed inside the wake.
-Nasino was also caught in the video begging on her knees on the police to allow the procession to start at 11:30am, an hour before Nasino's three-hour furlough would start.
+Nasino was also caught in the video begging on her knees before the police to allow the procession to start at 11:30 am, an hour before Nasino's three-hour furlough would start.
 In addition, the police barred progressive groups from holding protest placards outside the funeral home.
-However, tension arose when the police escorts prevented her from interviewing the media.
+However, tension arose when the police escorts prevented the media from interviewing her.
 A video from CNN Philippines showing the Chevrolet Suburban hearse carrying River's remains sped up during the procession, leaving the relatives behind.
 The police denied the allegations of maltreatment, saying that the deployment of personnel was to ensure the safety of the detainee.

 It was reported that 43 police personnel were deployed for the burial of the baby.
-During the burial of the baby at the Manila North Cemetery, Nasino's parents and lawyers pleaded the police to remove her handcuffs so she can hug the coffin for the last time but the police refused.
-The mother of the detainee, Marites Asis, expressed her displeasure over what happened to the burial as they were forced to run after the hearse after it had sped up.
+During the burial of the baby at the Manila North Cemetery, Nasino's parents and lawyers pleaded with the police to remove her handcuffs so she could hug the coffin for the last time but the police refused.
+The mother of the detainee, Marites Asis, expressed her displeasure over what happened at the burial as they were forced to run after the hearse after it had sped up.

 In the aftermath, the Nasino family planned to file a case against the personnel of the Bureau of Jail Management and Penology and the Philippine National Police (PNP) for the "grotesque and barbaric" act against the detainee.